magdalenaboch/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral researcher at the [Social Cognitive and Affective Neuroscience Unit](https://scan-psy.univie.ac.at/) at the University of Vienna in close collaboration with the [Cognitive Neuroecology Lab](http://www.rbmars.dds.nl/lab.html) at the University of Oxford.
-My research focuses on the neural bases of how dogs and humans perceive and understand each other and the evolution of the canine and primate social brain.
+I am a postdoctoral researcher working at the [Social Cognitive and Affective Neuroscience Unit](https://scan-psy.univie.ac.at/) at the University of Vienna and the [Cognitive Neuroecology Lab](http://www.rbmars.dds.nl/lab.html) at the University of Oxford.
+In my research, I use comparative functional neuroimaging to study a potential convergent evolution of the neural bases supporting social abilities in humans and dogs.
+I also combine multiple neuroimaging modalities to investigate the evolution, structure, and function of the temporal lobe — a key brain area for social cognition in primates— across a broad range of carnivoran species.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/BochMagdalena_academicCV.pdf" "newtab" >}}CV{{< /staticref >}}.